 (f) Basic Calculation.
-In a nutshell, the calculation of the Margin Tax is based on a taxable entity's (or unitary group's) gross receipts after deductions for either (x) compensation or (y) cost of goods sold ("COGS").
+In a nutshell, the calculation of the Margin Tax is based on a taxable entity's (or unitary group's) gross receipts after making an election to deduction either (x) compensation or (y) cost of goods sold ("COGS").
+Importantly, the election to use COGS or compensation as the deduction must be made on or before the due date of the return and such election may not be amended thereafter.
 An affiliated group must choose one type of deduction to apply to the entire group.
 The "tax base" is apportioned to Texas using a single-factor gross receipts apportionment formula with no throwback rule - Texas gross receipts divided by aggregate gross receipts.
 The tax rate applied to the Texas portion of the tax base is 1% for all taxpayers except a narrowly defined group of retail and wholesale businesses which pay a 0.5% rate.
 There is a safety net so that the "tax base" for the Margin Tax may not exceed 70% of a business's total revenues.
-However, it is possible for an entity to owe Margin Tax in any given year even if it is reporting a loss for federal income tax purposes and has a negative cash flow.
+However, it is possible for an entity to owe Margin Tax in any given year even if it is reporting a loss for federal income tax purposes and